Want to learn more about waste management?

 Step-by-step guide to dispose of rubbing alcohol properly

 If your company produces only small amounts of rubbing alcohol waste during day-to-day activities, it’s generally acceptable to dilute rubbing alcohol with water and dispose of it down the sink.
-However, this is only true for very small quantities, and even then, it’s not the most environmentally friendly solution.
+However, this is not the most environmentally friendly solution and is not appropriate at commercial volumes.

 If you produce large quantities of rubbing alcohol waste or are looking for a better alternative, follow these steps: